percwg/perc-wg/srtp-ekt-diet/draft-ietf-perc-srtp-ekt-diet.md

 packets protected by the same EKT parameter set and the same SRTP master key, and ROC.
-This ciphertext value MAY be cached by an SRTP receiver to minimize computational effort by noting when the SRTP master key is unchanged and avoiding repeating the above steps.
+This ciphertext value MAY be cached by an SRTP receiver to minimize computational effort by noting when the SRTP master key is unchanged and avoiding repeating the steps defined in {#pkt_proc}.

-The receiver may want to have a sliding window to retain old SRTP master keys (and related context) for some brief period of time, so that out of order packets can be processed as well as packets sent during the time keys are changing.
+The receiver may want to have a sliding window to retain old SRTP Master Keys (and related context) for some brief period of time, so that out of order packets can be processed as well as packets sent during the time keys are changing.

-When receiving a new EKTKey, implementations need to use the ekt\_ttl to create a time after which this key cannot be used and they also need to create a counter that keeps track of how many times the keys has been used to encrypt data to ensure it does not exceed the T value for that cipher.
+When receiving a new EKTKey, implementations need to use the ekt\_ttl to create a time after which this key cannot be used and they also need to create a counter that keeps track of how many times the key has been used to encrypt data to ensure it does not exceed the T value for that cipher (see {#cipher}).
 If either of these limits are exceeded, the key can no longer be used for encryption.
-At this point implementation need to either use the call signaling to renegotiation a new session or need to terminate the existing session.
+At this point implementation need to either use the call signaling to renegotiate a new session or need to terminate the existing session.
 Terminating the session is a reasonable implementation choice because these limits should not be exceeded except under an attack or error condition.